Home > Tours > USA Tours > Southern States Tours > America's Musical Heritage with Extended Stay in New Orleans

 See all the landmarks of Memphis today.
 A Local Guide will play and sing selections from the city's rich musical heritage, along with generous amounts of comedy and interaction.
 We then travel to Elvis Presley's Graceland for a tour of the King of Rock-n-Roll's estate.
 The remainder of the day is at leisure.
 (B)

-TOUR HIGHLIGHT - LEGENDARY LIVES: Tour the mansion at Graceland with access to Elvis' original business office, his enormous collection of gold records and awards, and the Meditation Garden, where Elvis and members of his family have been laid to rest.
+TOUR HIGHLIGHT - LEGENDARY LIVES: Tour the mansion at Graceland with access to Elvis' original business office, his vast collection of gold records and awards, and the Meditation Garden, where Elvis and members of his family have been laid to rest.
 See Elvis' collection of ornate jumpsuits and capes, the automobile museum, and his collection of airplanes.

 Mississippi History

 Today, follow the mighty Mississippi River deep into the heart of the Mississippi Delta, the “Birthplace of the Blues.”
 From the cotton fields, street corners, and juke joints of the Mississippi Delta came a new kind of music—the blues.
 Visit the Delta Blues Museum, dedicated to exploring the history and heritage of this unique American musical art form and masters of the art, including Muddy Waters and Sam Cooke.
 Peruse historical images, artifacts, musical instruments, and the cabin where Muddy Waters lived as a sharecropper.
 Enjoy a photo stop at the “Crossroads,” where legendary blues guitarist Robert Johnson sold his soul to the devil in exchange for the best musical talent.

 Enjoy a special lunch with a local musician at Ground Zero Blues Club in Clarksdale.
 After lunch, continue to Greenwood, where many of its buildings are listed on the National Register of Historic Places.
 Take a guided tour to see the filming locations of the Oscar-winning film, The Help.
 (B/L)

 LOCAL FAVORITE - TASTES & TRADITION: Break bread in Clarksdale, the birthplace of the blues, with a special lunch served southern style at Ground Zero Blues Club.
 Co-owned by Academy Award winning actor, Morgan Freeman, this hopping juke-joint and restaurant is named for the historic town where blues first wailed and local musicians keep the blues cooking along with authentic southern-style dishes amid its eclectic down-home décor.